 The Southeastern Wisconsin Region, like many urbanizing regions throughout the Nation, has experienced an increase in vacant or underutilized sites once devoted to industrial, commercial, and related uses.
-Factors contributing to the abandonment or underutilization of older commercial and industrial sites vary from site to site, but often include structures that are obsolete in terms of accommodating current manufacturing, warehousing, and office needs; inadequate site access to the freeway system; and insufficient site area for horizontally-oriented structures, contemporary parking and loading requirements, and possible future plant expansion needs.
+Factors contributing to the abandonment or underutilization of older commercial and industrial sites vary from site to site, but often include structures that are obsolete in terms of accommodating current manufacturing, warehousing, and office needs; inadequate site access to the freeway system; and insufficient site area for horizontally oriented structures, contemporary parking and loading requirements, and possible future plant expansion needs.

-Once abandoned, the re-use of former commercial and industrial sites is frequently constrained by contamination problems created by past industrial and commercial activities, giving rise to the term "brownfields"-sites that are underutilized or abandoned due to known or suspected environmental contamination.
+Once abandoned, the reuse of former commercial and industrial sites is frequently constrained by contamination problems created by past industrial and commercial activities, giving rise to the term "brownfields"-sites that are underutilized or abandoned due to known or suspected environmental contamination.
 While brownfields tend to be concentrated in older central city areas, they also occur in outlying urban areas.
 Redevelopment of brownfields is often hindered by high cleanup costs, and, even where contamination is only suspected, the potential for high cleanup costs tends to dampen private-sector interest in redevelopment.

 Maintaining the viability of existing urban areas of the Region as recommended in VISION 2050 will require special efforts to promote the reuse of brownfields.
-Local units of government should include the cleanup and re-use of brownfields as a key element in their planning for the revitalization of urban areas and promote such re-use through such tools as tax-incremental financing.
-Limited State and Federal financial assistance has been made available in support of the cleanup and re-use of contaminated sites.
-Local units of government should make full use of, and assist private developers in securing, available State and Federal financial assistance.
+Local units of government should include the cleanup and reuse of brownfields as a key element in their planning for the revitalization of urban areas and promote such reuse through such tools as tax-incremental financing.
+Limited State and Federal financial assistance has been made available in support of site assessment and the cleanup and